Lesego-1/Lesego-1/README.md

 - 🧑‍🎓 Final-year IT student specializing in Software Engineering and Data Science online
 - 💼 Aiming for entry-level Data Science or ML Engineer roles in **fintech**
 - 🛠️ Skilled in Python, SQL, Pandas, NumPy, Matplotlib, Seaborn, and Scikit-Learn
-- 🌱 Currently enhancing Tableau and Power BI dashboarding skills
+- 🌱 Currently enhancing Deep Learning and Machine Learning skills

 ---